 Conex RVA, Carver

-A unique addition to Richmond’s restaurant and entertainment scene, shipping containers covered in local art anchor this site’s outdoor design.
+A unique addition to Richmond’s social scene, this eatery and entertainment venue anchors its design on repurposed shipping containers.
 During the holiday season, Winter Wonderland opens with a public ice rink.

 The Granite Grill, Stony Point Shopping Center

-Owned by Big Hospitality Kitchen, this new eatery dishes out elevated American eats, including hand-cut steaks, baby back ribs, and signature brioche buns “made from scratch daily.”
+Owned by Big Hospitality Kitchen, you can expect elevated American eats, including hand-cut steaks, baby back ribs, and signature brioche buns.

 October openings